White Album 2: Characters

-Story

-The story of Introductory Chapter begins around the second half of October with Haruki Kitahara and Takeya Iizuka troubled over the fact that all the band members they gathered for the school festival have left.
-After a bit of hard work, Setsuna Ogiso and Kazusa Touma are recruited into the club.
-With Haruki, the three of them play together at the school festival.
-They perform Yuki Morikawa's "White Album", Rina Ogata's "Sound of Destiny", and an original song named "Todokanai Koi".
-When the day draws to an end, Setsuna finds Haruki and then confesses to him and the two of them start going out together.
-From that point, the plot and feelings of the characters evolve.
-After Introductory Chapter, the story continues with "Closing Chapter", "Coda" (which was sold along with "Closing Chapter") and, at the end, "After Story", which completes the story as an epilogue.
-The story has been also expanded with CD Drama and novels.

 Development

 The director, artist, and character designer for White Album 2 is Takeshi Nakamura who had previously worked on Leaf's other games such as December When There Is No Angel and the PlayStation 3 port of Tears to Tiara.
 The scenario for White Album 2 is written by Fumiaki Maruto and Kikakuya.
 The pair has worked together before on other visual novels such as Kono Aozora ni Yakusoku o.
 The producer for White Album 2 is Naoya Shimokawa.

 According to Shimokawa, Maruto was the one who came up with the original design and concept for White Album 2.
 After hearing the details from Maruto, Shimokawa felt that Maruto may be able to create a game that surpassed the original and decided to run with the idea.
 When Nakamura was told that he would be the artist for the game, he went to speak with Hisashi Kawata, the artist for the original White Album, Kawata stated that he wanted to see the painful winter images that Nakamura would create.

 Nakamura admits that because White Album 2 is a sequel that he does feel some pressure about the work.
 Despite being busy with Kimi ga Yobu, Megido no Oka de and the PlayStation 3's Tears to Tiara, Nakamura went ahead and created the character designs for the game even though no one had asked him for them.

 When asked about the release date of the second part of the game, Shimokawa stated that it would be nice to release it some time during the winter season to align with the feelings that the title "White Album" evokes.
 Shimokawa believes that the scenario should be all complete by then and that it would come down to whether the art is completed in time or not.
 Unlike December When There is No Angel where there were two artists, Nakamura is alone this time and has to work on both the heroines and the supporting characters, making it a rather big effort.